ThePF/capoeiraGame/README.md

 Instructions:

-The player can control the mannequin on the left.
+The player controls the mannequin on the left.

 he opponent's next movement (right mannequin) will be presented five seconds in advance, on the little display in the bottom left.